GarvGupta20/my-git-version-control-system/README.md

 # my-git-version-control-system
-it is a project that goes under the hood of the version control system this is a prototype of git system that works with the .txt file this code initialises the repo repository which is same as the git repository that we work with and have objcets file that have hash of the filecontents and the head which is our parent file and the index folder that keeps on the updaing the system staging
+it is a project that goes under the hood of the version control system this is a prototype of git system that works with the .txt file this code initialises the repo repository which is same as the git repository that we work with and have objects file that have hash of the filecontents and the head which is our parent file and the index folder that keeps on the updaing the system staging